Saturday, March 22, 2025

 The Barber of Seville

-One version has more force and can be considered more or less' official’ (in fact it is what is published in the official website of the League) It is the one starring Felix Medina Mancera.
+One of the versions that has the most strength and that can be considered more or less 'official' (in fact it is what is published in the official website of the League) It is the one starring Felix Medina Mancera.
 This apprentice hairdresser that, in the year 1931, He visited the barbershop where he worked a steering founder Sevilla FC.

 Apparently, Felix while he arranged his beard and hair, the manager told him that in the year 1907 a promising young footballer was close to signing for the club Seville but his move was not carried out because they belonged to a poor family.
 Part of the club's board refused to hire players who were not of noble class while others argued that everyone should have the opportunity to dress the sevillista shirt.